 Dental SEO is a hugely important part of your dental marketing efforts.
-There are a variety of factors that contribute to your dental practice SEO success, but one key element that you should never overlook or underestimate is your office’s online reviews.
+There are a variety of factors that contribute to your SEO success, but one key element that you should never overlook or underestimate is your office’s online reviews.

 When was the last time you read a review of a product or company before you decided to do business with someone?
 Yesterday?
 Last week?
 Last month?
 If you’re like most people, you check and read reviews before making a final decision to purchase something or do business with a particular company.
 Digest these powerful stats from a recent survey by Podium, and then we’ll take a look at why your reviews could negatively impact your dental website SEO.

 - 60% of consumers admitted to looking at online reviews at least weekly

 - 93% of consumers said online reviews do impact their purchasing decisions

 - 68% of consumers are willing to pay up to 15% more for the same product or service if they feel like they’re going to have a better experience

 Those are just a few of the stand-out stats from the survey that suggest customers and patients are using reviews regularly to help them choose a product or service.
 And guess what, Google and other local search engines know all of this too, and that’s why they reward businesses who have a 5-star online reputation with a higher search ranking.
 MOZ’s Local Search Ranking Factors Survey showed that your online reviews and reputation are responsible for 10% of how Google and other search engines choose to rank your website.
 Ten percent sounds small, but trust us when we tell you it’s a big deal, because this is something entirely within your control.

 So, now we have to ask the big questions: What do your online reviews say about your office?
 Are they having a negative or a positive impact on your dental SEO?